theramiyer/blog/_posts/2020/2020-06-24-prevent-covid-19.md

 ### Immunity

 Those who recover from the <span class='small-caps'>SARS</span>-CoV-2 infection, may show short-term immunity to re-infections.
-This is because of the one of the types of antibodies that fight the infection remained in the system for a short period.
+This is because, according to a study, one of the types of antibodies that fight the infection remained in the system for a short period.
 The levels of these antibodies dropped in two to three months[^f5814369].
+The levels of another antibody, one which attacks the spike protein in the virus did not reduce, which could point at long-term immunity.

 But again, this does not mean much at the moment; this is a starting point.
 We have not had the virus for long enough to know about life-long immunity.
 The working of the human immunity is too complex to make such blanket claims based on the little evidence we have at the moment.

 ## What the numbers say

 Statistics work a certain way.
 They tell you the possible outcome based on patterns that we observe during studies.
 How we infer the statistics changes with new findings.
 Also, one must remember that the sample matters in statistics.
-For instance, if 9 out of 100 individuals test positive in a certain locality in a city, it _does not mean_ that the test positivity rate for the city is 9%.
+For instance, if 9 out of 100 individuals tested, test positive in a certain locality in a city, it _does not mean_ that the test positivity rate for the city is 9%.

 Keeping this in mind, data shows that 4.67% patients become critically ill[^93e7b169].
 Critical illness in this case is when you need critical medical attention such as oxygen supply, a ventilator, or intensive care to survive.